 Food courts are very popular in Kuala Lumpur.
 More often than not they are located in shopping malls.
 The most popular ones are: KLCC Signatures food court in Suria KLCC, Food Republic in Pavilion Mall, Hutong Food Court in Lot 10 Mall and Sungei Wang Plaza Food Court.

 One of our favorite supermarkets in Kuala Lumpur is Auchan.
-Fresh bread, sweet buns, packed lunch and sushi are sold there and after 8 PM these items are discounted (30% off).
-One more opportunity to save money, if you are on a budget!
+Fresh bread, sweet buns, packed lunch and sushi are sold there.
+And after 8 PM these items are discounted (30% off).
+One more opportunity to save money, if you are on a tight budget!

 Shopping in Kuala Lumpur